 Tires, wheels and brakes fail at a surprising rate during operation.
-Sometime these problems are the inevitable result of daily wear-and-tear.
+Sometimes these problems are the inevitable result of daily wear-and-tear.
 But more often than you might expect, these crashes are the result of defectively designed or manufactured equipment.

 If a vehicle fault contributed to your accident, you may be able to hold its manufacturer responsible in a personal injury lawsuit.

 3. Improper Road Design